rhsgsa/hybrid-cloud-coolstore/f5/README.md

-# Set up F5 Volterra based HTTP Load Balancers
+# Set up F5 Volterra Global Load Balancers (work in progress)

 The below instructions were created from the following documents: